 By their very nature, timelines are complex.
 That's why it's important to have good speaker notes available during your presentation.

 To add speaker notes to your timeline slide, click in the Speaker Note area of the screen and type your note.
 The Speaker Note area appears below your slide:

-The speaker notes are not visible to your audience when you give your presentation, but as a presenter you can access them.
+The speaker notes aren't visible to your audience when you give your presentation, but as a presenter you can access them.

 Make Great Presentations (Free eBook Download)

 We've got the perfect complement to this tutorial, which will walk you through the complete presentation process.
 Learn how to write your presentation, design it like a pro, and prepare it to present powerfully.

 Download our new eBook: The Complete Guide to Making Great Presentations.
 It's available for FREE with a subscription to the Tuts+ Business Newsletter.

 Build a Timeline in Google Slides Easily

 You've heard the saying, "a picture is worth a thousand words."
 Well, when it comes to describing a sequence of events, the saying is especially relevant.
 It's much easier and more effective to show your audience a sequence of events using a timeline than it is to try and describe it using only words.